pereirarodrigo/eportfolio/pages/subjects/knowledge_representation_and_reasoning.md

         <h2 id="unit1-activity">Unit 1 Activity</h2>
             <p>The first module activity consisted of addressing the following questions:<br><br>

             "<i>Look at the seven topics described briefly below.
-Which of them would you consider yourself as ‘knowing’, and which would you consider yourself as having information about?<br><br>
+Which of them would you consider yourself as 'knowing', and which would you consider yourself as having information about?<br><br>

             a) A second language in which you are fluent.<br>
             b) The content of a television news programme.<br>